 Are high-yield savings accounts worth it?

 If you save money in any way using a bank account, a high-yield savings account is definitely worth it.
-High-yield savings accounts typically pay a higher interest rate than standard savings and checking accounts — anywhere from three to 11 times the national average.
-Plus, many accounts require no minimum balance to open and maintain and charge no fees.
+High-yield savings accounts pay out a higher interest rate (APY) on deposits than standard savings and checking accounts — many pay 12 times more than the national average.
+Plus, it's easy to find an account that requires no minimum balance to open and maintain and charge no fees.

 Our mission at investor.com is simple: provide thorough and unbiased reviews of financial services products and providers.

-For investor.com's best saving accounts review, published in August 2021, we collected a total of 532 data points over seven months to score and rank high-yield savings accounts.
-We assessed 19 banks across 70 variables spanning five core categories, including APY (annual percentage yield), monthly fees, user experience, account features and banking services.
+For investor.com's best saving accounts review, published originally in August 2021 and updated most recently in 2023, we collected a total of 256 data points on 32 banks to score and rank high-yield savings accounts.